This post was last updated August 20, 2018.

 Quinn was a commissioner 2008-2010.
 Following R Phil Stinchcomb (10-12) and D Larry Provancher (95-02, 14-16), Quinn returned.
 Carra, a staffer for state rep Steven Johnson (16-P) of Allegan County and secretary of the Kalamazoo GOP, defeated Ansari, a county commissioner (02-12) and Portage city commissioner (13-17) who lost a race for mayor of Portage in 2017, in the primary.

 R12: 52.5 R14: 54.2 R16: 52.5 Johnson: 56.5 Romney: 47.5 Trump: 46.9

 Republican: Scott McGraw*

-McGraw succeed John Zull (2000-2014).
+McGraw succeed John Zull (00-14).
 McGraw formerly worked for the Kalamazoo Homebuilders Association and is now Chairman of the Kalamazoo GOP.
 Place is the wife of former commissioner (02-16) and democrat party chairman John Taylor.